rsh249/semester-biology/materials/projects.md

 1. The code and/or data involved in the project in your class project Github repo.
-2. A 1-2 page description of what you did and how the resulting project works as a `.txt` file in the your class project Github repo.
+2. A 1-2 page description of what you did and how the resulting project works as a `.pdf` file in the your class project Github repo.
-   For example if the project is primarily based on code, how should the instructor run the code and what is the expected output.
-If the project was taking a bunch of poorly structured data, tidying it, and putting it in to a
+   For example if the project is primarily based on code, how should the instructor run the code and what is the expected output. *More on this later*
-   database: describe what the original state of the data was; described the tables in the new database and how the relate to one other; and provide an example of a query that extracts useful information from the database.

 ## Examples of previous projects